 Item 33 – All vessels fitted with a galley require a Fire Blanket mounted near the stove.
 (17)

 Item 34 – MARPOL.
-Waste Placard required.
+Waste Placard is required.

 Item 35 – MARPOL.
-Pollution Placard required.
+Pollution Placard is required.

 Must not have expired items and stock required by the code.
 (17)

 Item 38 – Signal/Spot Lamp.
-All vessels require means of morse code at night.
+All vessels require means of morse code at night

-Item 39 – Safety Harness – A safety harness with lanyard shall be provided for EACH crew member.
+Item 39 – Safety Harness – A safety harness with a lanyard shall be provided for EACH crew member.

 Item 40 – Wire Cutters Only sailing vessels require a means of cutting rigging wire.